lucydot/ChooChoo/docs/instructors/commands.md

 !!!
 Warning

-    This command should not be used once your class is in progress.
-Strange things will happen if `student` and `question` issues are raised for different checklist builds.
+    Objective lists should not be changed once your class is in progress.
+Strange things will happen if `student` and `question` issues are raised for different objectives - this includes any re-wording or re-ordering.
+You can, however, add/remove/edit the questions/tutorials/links associated with each objective.

 :   *Admin-only command*
     Build the `student` and `question` issue templates using the objectives listed in `./instructor/settings.yml`.